 LMWH, low-molecular-weight heparin; UFH, unfractionated heparin

-Baseline and serial platelet counts are recommended in patients with a HIT risk of at least 0.1%, and are used to determine clinical pretest probability.
-ASH recommends evaluation for HIT using serial platelet counts every 2-3 days for intermediate-risk patients and at least every other day for high-risk patients, beginning on the day of heparin initiation if the patient has been treated with heparin in the preceding 30 days, or on day 4 after heparin exposure for patients who have not received heparin in the previous 30 days.
+Baseline and serial platelet counts are recommended in patients with a HIT risk of at least 0.1% and are used to determine clinical pretest probability.
+ASH recommends evaluation for HIT using serial platelet counts every 2-3 days for intermediate-risk patients and at least every other day for high-risk patients, beginning on the day of heparin initiation if the patient has been treated with heparin in the preceding 30 days, or on day 4 after heparin exposure in patients who have not received heparin in the previous 30 days.
 Platelet-count monitoring should continue until day 14 or until cessation of heparin treatment, whichever comes first.
 For patients estimated to have a low risk of HIT, monitoring of platelet counts is not recommended.

-The platelet-count decrease in HIT generally occurs over a period of 1-3 days and is evaluated in comparison to the highest platelet count obtained after heparin treatment began.
+The platelet-count decrease in HIT generally occurs over a period of 1-3 days and is evaluated in comparison with the highest platelet count obtained after heparin treatment began.
 Thrombocytopenia in HIT typically manifests 5-10 days after heparin is started, but rapid-onset and delayed-onset presentations are also possible.
 Rapid onset of thrombocytopenia may occur in patients treated with heparin within the past 30 days.

 The SRA is considered the gold standard test for HIT diagnosis because of its high sensitivity and specificity.
 The test measures the serotonin released from platelets, which correlates with the degree of platelet activation induced by the PF4-heparin antibody complex.
 SRAs can sometimes be falsely positive due to non-HIT-related platelet-activating antibodies; performing the test in conjunction with an ELISA helps to avoid false-positive SRA results.